home-assistant/home-assistant.io/source/_components/cloud.alexa.markdown

  - An Alexa enabled device like the Amazon Echo
  - Activated the [Home Assistant Smart Home skill for Alexa][alexa skill]

-<p class='note warning'>Only Amazon US is currently supported.
+<p class='note warning'>Only Amazon US, UK, Canada and Germany are currently supported.
 Other regions are being certified.</p>

 You can use `configuration.yaml` to configure the entities that are being shown to Alexa and how they are exposed.